qrluke/adwhore.net/README.md

 **First of all:**
 * AWN is just an MVP created to test the idea.
-  * It is intended to collect feedback and take them into account when developing the main project, in which the current functionality of the extension will be only a tiny part.
+  * It is intended to collect feedback and take it into account when developing the main project.
+Therefore, the current functionality of the extension will be only a tiny part.
   * Main problem AWN (fraudulent ads in the popular channels) is trying to solve doesn't exist in US/EU at all.
   * This project would not be complete without a chrome extension: for now, it's just an MVP written in 2 weeks.
 * SponsorBlock seems to be a mature adblocker without any hidden purpose.